 - What should be the scope of the guardianship?

-Less restrictive alternatives can be a Power of Attorney, if the individual is capable of understanding and signing the document, and if an individual is willing and able to act as power of attorney.
-Other less restrictive alternative include establishing a trust where another person manages funds.
-Trusts can be managed either with our without court supervision, depending on the nature of the trust.
+Less restrictive alternatives can include the use of a Power of Attorney, if the individual is capable of understanding and signing the document, and identifies a trusted person willing and able to act as power of attorney.
+Other less restrictive alternatives include establishing a trust where another person manages funds.
+Trusts can be managed either with or without court supervision, depending on the nature of the trust.

 The hearing on the guardianship petition should occur within 60 days of the filing of the petition.
 If the hearing cannot be timely held, the parties must request additional time from the court.

 Guardians of the person are authorized to make medical decisions and locate appropriate care facilities for the incapacitated person.

 Guardians of the estate make all financial decisions, collect all monies due the incapacitated person (such as social security and pension payments) and pay all bills.